daisy/word-save-as-daisy/docs/index.md

 Some new features are starting to be integrated in the addin and are still experimental:
-- With the updated DAISY Pipeline 2 provided, users can now test the export to Megavoice fileset of MP3 files
+- With the updated DAISY Pipeline 2 provided, users can now test the export to Megavoice fileset of MP3 files (Issues [#30](https://github.com/daisy/word-save-as-daisy/issues/30)

 Various fixes and changes are included in the release :